 Soon after the first midterm, I will randomly assign each student to a team of 3-5 students and distribute more information about the Team Assignment.
 The purpose of this assignment is to develop your ability to connect managerial accounting concepts to current business practices and problems and to effectively communicate financial information.
 Supplemental reading and research will be required for this assignment, and the deliverable will be prepared in Powerpoint.
 No oral presentation will be required.
-The deliverable will be due in the 4M Accounting Office by 5pm on the date indicated in the Course Schedule.
+The deliverable will be due in class on the date indicated in the Course Schedule.

 Collaboration between teams is not allowed.
 All members of each team will normally receive the same grade on this assignment, however I reserve the right to assign partial or zero credit to anyone not carrying their weight on the team.
-A peer evaluation is required of all team members to receive full credit.
+A peer evaluation mechanism will be made available.